canjs/canjs/guides/getting-started-tutorial/routing.md

 **In this Chapter**
  - Route Formatting
  - Serialization
- - Creating Anchor Tags with `can.route.link`
+ - Creating Anchor Tags with helpers and can.route.url

 Get the code for: [chapter 9](https://github.com/bitovi/canjs/blob/guides-overhaul/guides/examples/PlaceMyOrder/ch-9_canjs-getting-started.zip?raw=true) - (*This is the completed application*).
 - - -